caseyjohnsonwv/rcdb-scraper/README.md

 Assuming you have Docker installed and your daemon is running:

 1. Clone this repo, setup a virtual env, etc etc
-2. `docker-compose up --remove-orphans --build`
+2. `docker-compose up --remove-orphans --build --abort-on-container-exit`